felipehaack/jMangaDownloader/README.md

 2. Type the follow command:
 3. casperjs jMangaDownload.js
 4. Now you can to see every page downloading
-5.
+5. In the end you see the follow message: Finally done :)

 ## Save Point

-- If you want to shut down you computer?
-Don't worry, do it, because there's a savepoint for batoto and mangareader inside the manga folder.
-Just open the file and repeat the datas inside to the jMangaDownload.js.
+- Do you want to shut down you computer?
+Don't worry, do it, because there's a savepoint file for batoto and mangareader inside the manga folder.
+Just open the file and repeat the datas from jMangaDownload.js.